0xagil/Unlimited-Aldi-Talk/README.md

 -   **🤖 Automated Login:** Securely logs into your AldiTalk account.
 -   **🔄 Automatic Data Refresh:** Continuously calls the API to refresh your data allowance.
 -   **📊 Dynamic ID Fetching:** Automatically finds your `subscriptionId` and `offerId`.
--   **🔔 Telegram Notifications:** Get instant updates on successful refreshes, startups, and critical errors.
+-   **🔔 Optional Telegram Notifications:** Get instant updates on successful refreshes, startups, and critical errors (optional).
 -   **🐳 Dockerized:** Easy to deploy and run as a background service with Docker.
 -   **⚙️ Configurable:** Easily change settings like request intervals in a central `config.py` file.